pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 and ``domainmodel.py``.
 After completing your refactorings, run the test again to make sure your code still works.

-If you are feeling playful, you can add some more print statements that show what happens in the aggregate and application classes.
+If you are feeling playful, you can use a debugger or add some print statements to step through what happens in the aggregate and application classes.

 Next steps